Meekb/BuildAMidwestBuffet/README.md

-# Ruby & Ranch: Building a Midwest Buffet
+# Ruby & Ranch: Build a Midwest Buffet

 A collection of exercises to practice Ruby, and test-driven design (TDD).
 The project serves as both a practical example of writing and organizing Ruby tests and as a playful nod to Midwest culture, where buffet lines are a beloved tradition.